 Law firm commercials present to the world a perfect storm of terrible advertising.
-Local video producers looking to “make their mark,” lawyers who insist on appearing on camera despite having the on-camera experience of an Amish farmer, and low-budget video techniques that would make your local high school’s newscast feel good.
+Local video producers looking to “make their mark,” lawyers who insist on appearing on camera despite having the on-camera experience of a farmer, and low-budget video techniques that would make your local high school’s newscast feel good.

 Jamie Casino